VOX and BIRCH-STOLEC - 1968 to 1973

 In addition, there is report that Stolec / Stow Electronics supplied Vox in 1969 with switches - switches being Stolec's speciality.
 The switch side of the business was bought out in 1973, coinciding with the end of production of the existing Vox line at St Leonard's.

 At any rate, the upshot is that George Stow knew the business well before he invested in it and became its managing director - see this page.
 Effectively the "Birch-Stolec" group took over a company that it was familiar with, doubtless seeing some sort of profit and future for "Vox Sound Limited".

 "Twickenham Transformers" later became "Lemark" - Lemark's premises in Haywards Heath, Sussex, had formerly been owned by "Twickenham".

 Up to 1967: based at 301 Richmond Road, Twickenham - so the name.

 1967-1968: taken over by "Stow Electronics".
 Based at Bridge Road, Haywards Heath, Sussex.
 Signalled in The Electrical Times, volume 154, and in other contemporary notices (click on the Electrical Times link to go to Google Books).

 From 1968/1969: move to the Ponswood Industrial Estate, St Leonards-on-Sea, near the Stolec factory.

 Probably 1971: Lemark Transformers active in the Haywards Heath premises making units for "Vox Sound Limited".
-Lemark may well simply be "Twickenham" rebranded.
+Lemark is simply "Twickenham" rebranded.

 Above, the Lemark transformer in a "Vox Sound Limited" Foundation Bass from end of days (1972).
-Lemark presumably took over the Twickenham Transformers works at Haywards Heath - which is how Birch Stolec will have come to own and employ it.
+Lemark naturally gave the old Twickenham Transformers address at Haywards Heath.